JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 In the keyword arguments, we have specified the time step `dt` and total duration `tmax` of the numerical time integration.

-The simulated trajectory is stored in `sim` as a matrix with 2 rowscorresponding to the state variables ``u``, ``v``, and 10,000 columns corresponding to the time steps.
+The simulated trajectory is stored in `sim` as a matrix with 2 rows corresponding to the state variables ``u``, ``v``, and 10,000 columns corresponding to the time steps.

 Let's plot the result.
 Did the trajectory tip to the other basin of attraction?